 Certain investments and financial products pay commissions to the advisor when purchased.
-When a Financial Advisor invests your money into those products, the "commission" and/or fees will come out of your invested amount and be paid directly to the advisor.
+When an advisor invests your money into those products, the "commission" and/or fees will come out of your invested amount and be paid directly to the advisor.
 There is no service charge for financial or investment advice.